Envixity73/refind-theme-regular/README.md

 ### TODO

+- Make it so the install script uses the repo its run from if it's in a cloned repo (instead of always cloning and using master)
+- DRY up how the install script output works
-- Use `git remote add boot /boot/efi/EFI/refind/refind-theme-regular` to manage installed copy in development (and maybe for the quick install as well) (then you can just `git push boot master` to it)
+- Use `git remote add boot /boot/efi/EFI/refind/refind-theme-regular` to manage installed copy in development (and maybe for the quick install as well) (then you can just push to it with `git push boot master`)
-- Use a `themes` dir inside `refind`
+- Use a `themes` dir inside the `refind` dir
 - Make dark theme live alongside light, installable from the same repo (or in separate repos but sharing tooling?)
-- Add an option for stretching all icons by some ratio to counteract a misproportioned boot screen (when your native monitor resolution is unavailable)
+- Add an option for stretching all icons by some ratio to counteract a misproportioned boot screen (when your native screen resolution is unavailable)
 - Make it clear from the directory structure what files are generated (at least via READMEs but maybe by naming the folder "built" or "derived" or "generated")

 ### More information